madzadev/voice-cue/README.md

 5. Activity tracking - find actions in past, present or future
 6. Voice recognition - AI based solution by [Deepgram](https://deepgram.com)
 7. Interactive transcript - see progress or click to control it
+8. Speaker detection - total number of speakers in recording
-8. Cue word usage - extractions from the text for context
+9. Cue word usage - extractions from the text for context
-9. Waveform preview - see the dynamics of voice, identify silences
+10. Waveform preview - see the dynamics of voice, identify silences
-10. Audio controls - play, pause, fast forward and backward
+11. Audio controls - play, pause, fast forward and backward
-11. Drag and drop support - drop audio in the file select area
+12. Drag and drop support - drop audio in the file select area
-12. Upload MP3 files - most commonly used audio format
+13. Upload MP3 files - most commonly used audio format
-13. Progress loaders - Improved UX for loading transcripts
+14. Progress loaders - Improved UX for loading transcripts
-14. Fully responsive - works fine on mobile and tablets
+15. Fully responsive - works fine on mobile and tablets
-15. Colorful UI - for easier interaction and highlighting
+16. Colorful UI - for easier interaction and highlighting

 ## Tech stack 🛠️